CodeAndWeb/ngx-translate.org/src/content/docs/40-resources/02-faq.md

 If you like it, get a license, and this also supports the development of this library.

-### What is the difference between @codeandweb/ngx-translate vs @ngx-translate/core?

-`ngx-translate` was originally created by Olivier Combe, but he abandoned the project in September 2023.
-Since then, he ignores all communication related to ngx-translate.

-We decided not to let it die and instead work on it, also adapting it to newer versions of Angular — e.g. supporting standalone components and fixing bugs.

-Since Olivier is not interested in handing over the GitHub and npm repo for further development, we were unfortunately forced to fork the original repo and create a new npm module to keep working on the library.

-And this now is: `@codeandweb/ngx-translate`.

-Read our [migration guide](/getting-started/migration-guide) to get help with the update.

 ### What's the future of this library?

 This is what we currently plan to do: